idsia-robotics/idsia-robotics.github.io/index.md

 ## Mar 15 2024

+Our paper “Fusing Multi-sensor Input with State Information on TinyML Brains for Autonomous Nano-drones” was presented at the European Robotics Forum 2024 [arXiv preprint](https://arxiv.org/pdf/2404.02567.pdf).

+## Mar 15 2024

 Our paper “A Deep Learning-based Pest Insect Monitoring System for Ultra-low Power Pocket-sized Drones” was accepted for publication in the Wi-DroIT 2024 workshop.